MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 ### Board Representation

-There are 64 squares on a chess board, and modern Intel CPUS happen to be 64-bit.
+There are 64 squares on a chess board, and modern Intel CPUs are 64-bit.
 So we'll use __bitsets__ to represent where each piece is on the board:
 {% highlight cpp %}
 // bb is 'bitboard'
 typedef struct gamestate {